 Analysis/solving the problem

-The data used in the project will consist of secondary data collected from Untapped; using their API to capture information about local beers, breweries and brewpubs along with “check-in” data that will be used for our prediction model, the most current US Census data consisting median income and disposable income by track and ZIP code, traffic count and a CSV file entitled “Texas Brewery Hours” from www.craftbeeraustin.com.
+The data used in the project include the most current US Census data consisting median income and disposable income by track and ZIP code, traffic count and a CSV file entitled “Texas Brewery Hours” from www.craftbeeraustin.com.
 “Texas Brewery Hours” included a list of all Texas breweries and brewpubs along with their addresses and status of being opened or closed.
 This will allow for the breweries and brewpubs to be plotted in ArcGIS.
+We will also collect social rating \ check-ins data ffrom Untapped; using their API to capture information about local beers, breweries and brewpubs along with “check-in” data that will be used for our prediction model.
 Due to the nature of this project, our models will be more stochastic than deterministic, consisting mostly regression analysis.
 Our data analysis will consist of descriptive and inferential statistics along with visualizations mostly in the form of location maps with census data.
 After collecting data, we will merge Untapped details (See Data Definitions in appendix) along with zip code demographic and 2 neighboring zip code demographics.
 This will allow us to create a regression model that estimates how many monthly check-ins a zip code can handle.
 This data will be used in evaluating the sustainability of a new brewpub opening in the now empty Humperdinks building.
 We would also like to find reasons for Humperdinks’ failure and compare that to successful brewpubs in the area; Dallas’ White Rock Ale House and Ft.
 Worth’s Funkytown Fermatorium.

 Communicating and acting on results